Executive general manager, Commercial

 No one knows how the coronavirus situation will unfold but the mortgage and protection industry is in a strong position to help mitigate fears and must pull together.
 Building trust at the moment can be as simple as doing what you said you'd do.
 Making that call when you said you would.
 Being there for your clients when they need it most.
 We’re all in this together.
 Brokers and providers now have a real opportunity to help people feel more secure about their own future, the future of the industry depends on it.

 For free resources and support to help guide you through the coronavirus crisis, including tips and advice from our team on how to work effectively and securely from home, visit our dedicated hub.

 How do you meet client expectations and prove your value in times of crisis?
-Head of product, Jacqui Durbin takes a look.
+Jacqui Durbin, head of product for The Exchange in the UK, takes a look.

 Jacqui Durbin | 4 min read